 - ⅓ cup extra virgin olive oil

-- 1 - 2 tbsp lemon juice to taste
+- 1 - 2 tablespoon lemon juice to taste

 - 1 garlic clove minced

-- ⅓ tsp black pepper or to taste
+- ⅓ teaspoon black pepper or to taste

 - Prepare the cauliflower rice by placing the florets in a food processor and blitzing until it resembles a rice consistency.